Animeshz/scripts/README.md

 └─ styler                         Styles the text to different styles (like superscript), run with --help to know more

 snips                          Snippets that mainly delegates the operation to other applicaitons/scripts in one-line, but used regularly.
-├─ dirdiff                        Shows file only in first dir and not in other ├─ git-cloc                       Counts lines of code in a git repository ├─ installed-packages             Shows list of manually installed packages sorted by name (default) or date (-d) of installation
+├─ color                          TODO: Extend script as filter, and with string name inputs like 'blue' ├─ dirdiff                        Shows file only in first dir and not in other ├─ git-cloc                       Counts lines of code in a git repository ├─ installed-packages             Shows list of manually installed packages sorted by name (default) or date (-d) of installation
-├─ ocr                            Copies the text from anywhere on the screen to clipboard using tesseract-ocr ├─ perms                          Prints out permissions of the given files in octal format ├─ rec                            Records screen using ffmpeg (saves file with name if provided) ├─ syncfiles                      Just copies the absolute path to the ~/.config/yadm/files ├─ vml                            Launch quickemu vm with fuzzy search └─ xc                             Runs xtools/xchroot with some predefined stuffs
+├─ ocr                            Copies the text from anywhere on the screen to clipboard using tesseract-ocr ├─ perms                          Prints out permissions of the given files in octal format ├─ rec                            Records screen using ffmpeg (saves file with name if provided) ├─ recon                          Reconfigures xbps packages if isn't atm ├─ syncfiles                      Just copies the absolute path to the ~/.config/yadm/files ├─ vml                            Launch quickemu vm with fuzzy search └─ xc                             Runs xtools/xchroot with some predefined stuffs